 This huge structure served as the residence of the Dalai Lama until the 1959 Tibetan uprising when the 14th Dalai Lama fled to India.
 It’s located in Lhasa, in Tibet and it currently serves as a museum.
 Its construction started in 1645 under the 5th Dalai Lama.
 The building measures 400 meters by 350 meters and has thick sloping stone walls.
 Copper was poured into its foundation to offer protection against earthquakes.
 It has 13 floors and over 1,000 rooms, 10,000 shrines and around 200,000 statues.

 The Petronas Towers are located in Kuala Lumpur, Malaysia.
 They’re two twin skyscrapers and they were designed by architect Cesar Pelli in a postmodern style.
 The planning phase of the project started on 1st January 1992.
 A year after, in 1993, excavation began on the site.
 The construction phase started on 1st April 1994.
 On the 1st January 1996 the interior design was completed as well and the towers were fully furnished and ready for use.

 The Great Wall of China

 The Great Wall of China is the subject of an international myth which, as it turns out, is false.
 Many still believe that the structure can be seen from space in spite of evidence disproving this fact.
 But even without this characteristic, the great wall is still one of the most amazing and impressive structures on our planet.
-The Great Wall of China is a series of fortifications made of stone, brick, wood, earth and other materials which has been built over various dynasties throughout history.
 It stretches from present-day Sino-Russian border in the north to Qinghai in the south and the majority of the structure preserved to this day dates from the Ming Dynasty.